 Oklahoma people from the twenties and thirties learned to live with a lower standard of living.
 Today’s society is often accused for not appreciating what we do have.
 These people did without many things that we take for granted today.

-Maurietta J. Patterson lived in a shanty in Cleveland, Oklahoma and shared it with animals.
-They had a borrowed divan which made into a bed, no table, chair, hardly any dishes or silverware, scarcely anything to cook in, no towels, clothes, money or anything else.
+Maurietta J. Patterson lived in a shanty in Cleveland, OK, and shared it with animals.
+They had a borrowed divan which made into a bed.
+They had no table, chair, hardly any dishes or silverware, scarcely anything to cook in, no towels, clothes, money or anything else.
 “After getting an emergency government wheat loan on the crop, a government permit to get building material, and a gift from friends, we planned a house on a paper napkin as we drove to purchase materials.
-The time living in that makeshift place was pure horror so moving into our unfinished house was delightful.”
+The time living in that makeshift place was pure horror, so moving into our unfinished house was delightful.”

 In 1933, Roosevelt appoint young men as “soil soldiers” to begin to repair the damaged landscape.
 Workers also built many community structures at parks.
 This photo used with permission from the OKC Zoo Historical Archive, 1935.

 Phyllis Davidson (my mother), native of Blue, OK, and daughter of Edna Eades recalls that her grandmother, Nanny Duncan, reused her dishwater in Chandler, OK.
 She would put it under the sink until the next washing.
 “I don’t know how we kept from getting more sick back then.
 We didn’t have no soap, and after we washed dishes, we could just wring the grease out of the dish rags,” said Edna Eades.